sylvainroussy/NeoBlogs/README.md

 ![Fig9.
 Broken path](./blog-threeway4_2_modifie.png "Fig9.
 Broken path")

 The result would be the same with the front switch, as we emulated a three-way switch.
 It is a good starting point for home automation applications, isn't it?
 Imagine a graph which stores all positions of lamps, doors, gates or shutters of your house...
-And then, more complex graphs to manage an entire building!
+And then, more complex graphs to manage an entire building (Facility Management)!

-Note  that our representation is on purpose simplified, a switch could be shown with three endpoints (one input and two outputs) and in this case we could consider using a graph modelized by component combinations with internal states instead of unitary nodes combinations.
+Note that our representation is on purpose simplified, a switch could be modelized using a pre-defined component with three endpoints (one input and two outputs).
+If so, we could modelize a graph composed of combinations of components (with internal states) rather than composed of combinations of unitary nodes.
 But it is another story.

 ## Conclusion

-There are different natures of relationships: some of them have a permanent life, like the electrical wires in our previous example, some of them, like pointers, have a lifecycle and are supposed to mark/store? a state.
-These are the moving relationships.
+As we can see, there are different natures of relationships: some of them have a permanent life, like the electrical wires in our previous example, some of them, like pointers, have a lifecycle and are supposed to store a state.
+The latest are the ones I call _moving relationships_.